johncf/editor-design/README.md

 This was born out of the fascination I have towards text editors and see how I would design one, borrowing many great ideas from our vast universe.
-The focus was on making the whole thing as asynchronous and non-blocking as possible, and consequently allowing stuff to be run in parallel.
+The focus was on making the whole thing as asynchronous and non-blocking as possible, and consequently support concurrent jobs (plugins).

 This repository is [dedicated to the public domain (CC0)](LICENSE).